RobbyRed98/instructor/doc/instructor.1.md

 **ins** mv test new-test
 : Renames the test shortcut to new-test.

+**ins** edit test "echo 'test2'"
+: Alters the instruction of the test shotcut from "echo 'test'" to "echo 'test1'".

 **ins** rm test
 : Deletes the test shortcut.

+**ins** test --bash
+: Run the command for the test shortcut in bash mode.

 # COPYRIGHT
 Copyright (c) 2021 RobbyRed98 | MIT License